matthewmorrone/diachron-db/README.md

 todo:
 + collapse source language and target language into a single dropdown of pairs
++ convert all ajax to async/await-style
++ need a better dropdown
 + edit-in-place functionality for transitions modal
 + use autocomplete/suggestion dropdowns for edit-in-place
 + consider adding in citation and notes fields